Considerations of risks

 WHS (MPS) Act 2013 considerations

-The Guide - Preparing a principal hazard management plan (PDF, 740.24 KB) provides information for how operators are required to consider risk to workers associated with tailings storage facility management.
+The Guide - Preparing a principal hazard management plan provides information for how operators are required to consider risk to workers associated with tailings storage facility management.
 It is noted that tailings storage facility management is not listed as a ‘specified hazard’ in accordance with WHS (Mines and Petroleum Sites) regulation, however are considered as a component of the inundation and inrush hazards.
 Consideration of tailings storage facility management is required due to the reasonable potential to result in multiple deaths in a single incident or a series of recurring incidents.

 Mining Act 1992 risk assessment considerations